 Having home insurance is important, but there's a lot to think about before you apply.
-You should consider the type of home insurance you want to take out, as well as how much cover you'll need and what the cost will come to.
-Here's a quick guide to help you choose the cover that's right for you.
+You should consider the type as well as how much cover you'll need, and of course the cost.
+Here's a quick guide to help you choose the insurance that's right for you.

 Buildings and contents insurance

 Buildings insurance is taken out to protect your home's structure, including the walls, ceilings, roofs, and other permanent fixtures.
 It covers repair and rebuilding costs of your home as a result of fires, flooding, subsidence, and other insured events.

 As building repairs can be expensive, this insurance is often a money saver if things go wrong.
 Many mortgage lenders require you to have buildings insurance in order to get a mortgage.

 If your possessions are damaged or stolen from your home, contents insurance will cover them.
 It won't protect you against general wear and tear, and there might be a limit on the cost of individual items it covers.

 The levels of cover for both building and contents insurance can vary between insurers, so do check each policy carefully.